Battelle-EKU Science Scholars Program

 The purpose of the Battelle-EKU Science Scholars Program is to enrich learning in Science, Technology, Engineering, and Mathematics (STEM) disciplines by increasing the opportunity for undergraduate students in the College of Science to obtain an undergraduate research experience.

-If selected as a Battelle-EKU Science Scholar, the College of Science will provide a Battelle stipend of $3,000 for the scholar to participate in a mentored student-faculty research collaboration during the summer of 2021.
+If selected as a Battelle-EKU Science Scholar, the College of Science will provide a stipend of $3,000 for the scholar to participate in a mentored student-faculty research collaboration during the summer of 2021.
 Funding from this program comes from different sources including Battelle, College of Science, and private donors.
 Award letters will identify applicable donors.

 To be eligible to apply, the applicant:

 - Must be enrolled as a full-time undergraduate student in good academic standing.

 - Must have a declared major within the following departments: Biological Sciences, Chemistry, Computer Science, Geosciences, Mathematics and Statistics, and Physics and Astronomy.

 - Will continue to be enrolled as a full-time undergraduate student in a degree program in the College of Science in the academic year following the summer of the award.

 - Identify and receive a commitment from a faculty member who shall supervise the student’s summer research project.
 The commitment is verified by the faculty member’s signature on the application form.

 Each award recipient must:

 - Join the Battelle Scholars Group on LinkedIn so as to be able to communicate with other Battelle scholars.
 The Battelle Scholars page is located at: https://www.linkedin.com/groups/7464689.